December 5, 2005 – Amritapuri

 Amma explained that this is symbolic of the need of a spiritual aspirant to cultivate an intellect capable of understanding both the gross and the subtle.
 Amma also said that the fact that Ganesha’s ears are wide open represents sraddha [attentive awareness] and receptivity.

 “There are many deep hidden principals within these forms,” Amma said.
 “If we don’t understand these things, we will easily lose faith.”

-Amma told every one how a human fetus goes through a stage where it looks like a monkey, and that evolution theory says that human beings have evolved from the monkey.
+Amma told everyone how a human fetus goes through a stage where it looks like a monkey, and that evolution theory says that human beings have evolved from the monkey.
 “In the past 2000 years no one has seen a monkey turn into a human being, yet still we believe this.
-We cannot accept the scriptures which say that by worshipping a monkey-god you can actually become God.”
+We cannot accept the scriptures which say that by worshiping a monkey-god you can actually become God.”

 In response to such skepticism, Amma told everyone about something she had come across during her 2004 European Tour.